-Rachel and The Moonstone co-creator Sasha Hails have adapted Enid Blyton’s iconic boarding school stories, Malory Towers, for CBBC and Canadian broadcaster Wildbrain/DHX, set to transmit in 2020.
+Rachel and The Moonstone co-creator Sasha Hails have adapted Enid Blyton’s iconic boarding school stories, Malory Towers, for CBBC and Canadian broadcaster The Family Channel, currently on the BBC iPlayer and on CBBC from 6th April 2020.

 Sasha and Rachel’s latest project has just been announced – an adaptation of the modern classic How Green Was My Valley for Channel 5 through ITV Studios’ indie South Shore.
 The duo are also currently writing the pilot of their original YA drama series for Kindle Entertainment.